Gambling Relapse: What to Do in the First 24 Hours

 • Emotional distress or boredom

-Taking time to assess your triggers can help you develop coping strategies to manage them effectively.
-Consider keeping a journal to document your feelings and identify patterns that lead to urges.
+Assessing your triggers can help you develop effective coping strategies.
+Consider keeping a journal to track your feelings and identify patterns that lead to urges.

 Self-Reflection Questions

-Engaging in self-reflection can provide clarity and insight into your gambling behaviors.
-Here are some questions to consider:
+Engaging in self-reflection can provide clarity about your gambling behaviors.
+Consider these questions:

 • What specific triggers contributed to my relapse?